JeTeeS/MemoryOptimizer/README.md

 - Parameters updated via OSC such as Face Tracking
 - Continuously incrementing parameters such as RGB floats

+> [!NOTE]
+> This option might have a significant performance impact, if you can it is better decrease step count to improve sync latency.

 ### Sync steps

-Sync steps are the amount of steps the system deivides your params into to sync them, this means a higher number will take longer to sync, but will take up less paramter space (generally, this depends on how many paramters are selected of each type).
+Sync steps are the amount of steps the system divides your params into to sync them, this means a higher number will take longer to sync, but will take up less parameter space (this depends on how many parameters are selected of each type).
 It is generally recommended to have as few sync steps as possible, the more steps you have the longer the system will take to completely sync.
+Try changing this number and see if you save significantly more or less space with your selected parameters!

 > [!NOTE]
 > By default the sync steps slider is limited to 4, but this can be unlocked in the settings.